wireless-broadband-alliance/wba-openroaming-portal/README.md

 # 🌐︎ FreeOpenRoaming Provisioning Portal

-Welcome to the OpenRoaming Provisioning Portal - Your One-Stop Solution for Automated Device Authentication on Wireless Networks! 🚀
+OpenRoaming Provisioning Portal is a One-Stop Solution for Automated Device Authentication on Wireless Networks! 🚀
-The OpenRoaming Provisioning Portal improves the process of connecting to Wi-Fi in any area by creating a secure and unique profile for each user.
-With automatic device authentication, you can enjoy an easy and secure Wi-Fi experience.
+The Portal improves the process of connecting to Wi-Fi in any area by creating a secure and unique profile for each user.
+With automatic device authentication, you can enjoy an easy, seamless and secure Wi-Fi experience.

 ## Why it was created?

 This Portal was created with the objective of **simplifying Wi-Fi connectivity** and improving security for users in a variety of contexts.
-We think that **everyone should have access to secure Wi-Fi** without having to log in several times.
-Our goal is to make Wi-Fi connectivity for people and companies easier, quicker, and more user-friendly.
+We think that **everyone should have access to secure Wi-Fi** without having to log in several times or use unsecure/open networks.
+Our goal is to make Wi-Fi connectivity for people and enterprises easier, quicker, and more user-friendly.

 ## How it works?

-OpenRoaming is an innovative technology that is changing the way people connect to Wi-Fi networks.
-It is an open standard that has been developed to **enable globally, secure, and automatic Wi-Fi connectivity**.
+By design, OpenRoaming is an open standard that has been developed to **enable globally, secure, and automatic Wi-Fi connectivity**.

-Users are able to connect to Wi-Fi networks using OpenRoaming without asking for login credentials.
-Instead, makes use of **digital certificates and secure authentication mechanisms**.
+Users are able to connect to Wi-Fi networks using OpenRoaming without being ask for login credentials.
+Instead, makes use
+of **digital certificates and secure authentication mechanisms**.
 This means that users can **switch quickly between Wi-Fi networks, such as public hotspots, corporate networks, and other places, without delays or several logins**.

 The technology ensures that each user is **provided with a unique and secure profile** that caters to their specific